unpc2026/diaryasprogrammer/README.md

 Before starting to teach, confirm the following:

-1. You understand my goal in your own words.
+1. Restate **my learning goal** in your own words.
-2. This is a **guided, adaptive tutoring session**.
+2. Confirm this is a **guided, adaptive tutoring session**.
-3. You will **check my mental model** before introducing each new concept.
+3. Confirm you will **check my mental model before introducing each new concept**.
+4. Confirm you will **preserve conceptual consistency** across the entire session.
+5. Confirm you will **break complex topics into micro-steps and verify my understanding at each step**.
 ```

 ## Learn from Docs 1